 \section{Conclusions}

-A classical density matrix theory provides a useful alternative framework to generalize Liouville's theorem and equation for arbitrary deterministic systems (Hamiltonian or non-Hamiltonian).
-Our construction leads to time invariant phase space volumes and decouples the stretching/contraction effect from the tangent space dynamics.
-To this end, we identified the role of symmetric and anti-symmetric part of the stability matrix $\stability$ obtained from linearizing a dynamical system.
-We show that the growth or shrinking of a perturbation vector is governed exclusively by $\stability_+$ while the anti-symmetric part $\stability_-$ generates only rotations in the tangent space.
-Based on this partition, we have introduced two time evolution operators $\widetilde{\jacobian}$ and $\jacobian_-$, both of which preserve the norm of a perturbation vector evolving along a phase space trajectory.
-Both time evolution operators then yield generalized Liouville equations like equations producing norm-preserving dynamics of $\brho$.
+The classical density matrix theory we expand here is a useful alternative framework to generalize Liouville's theorem and equation for arbitrary deterministic systems (Hamiltonian or non-Hamiltonian).
+It leads to time invariant phase space volumes and decouples the stretching/contraction effect from the tangent space dynamics.
+Here, we identified the role of symmetric and anti-symmetric part of the stability matrix $\stability$ commonly used in linearizations of dynamical systems.
+The growth or shrinking of tangent vectors is governed exclusively by $\stability_+$ while the anti-symmetric part $\stability_-$ generates only rotations in the tangent space.
+Based on this partition, we introduced two time evolution operators $\widetilde{\jacobian}$ and $\jacobian_-$, both of which preserve the norm of a perturbation vector evolving along a phase space trajectory.

+Both time-evolution operators lead to generalized Liouville equations that produce norm-preserving dynamics of $\brho$.
 The mathematical form of these equations are similar to the quantum von-Neumann-Liouville's equation.

 We have also shown that the generator $\stability_-$ produces an evolution in the form of a ``classical Bloch sphere'' of phase space volume that is time invariant.
 In addition, we showed that the framework for this $\jacobian_-$ based evolution is particularly useful for chaotic systems in which tangent vectors evolving under the linearized dynamics collapse on to the most expanding direction at a give phase point.
 Because $\jacobian_-$ generates a unitary (orthogonal) evolution, the inner product of tangent vectors remains preserved.
-This modified dynamics then offers an computationally convenient method for computing the Lyapunov spectrum as the periodic GS orthogonalization procedure is not required to be performed.
+This continuous orthogonal evolution avoids the discrete reorthonormalization steps of the standard Gram-Schmidt/QR procedure, while cleanly separating rotational and stretching effects at the generator level.

+This modified dynamics provides a continuous orthogonal evolution that avoids the need for periodic GS reorthonormalization when maintaining an orthonormal tangent frame.
 Any orthogonal set of basis vectors remains so throughout the evolution, by construction, and the instantaneous Lyapunov exponents are computed using the symmetric part of the stability matrix $\stability_+$.
-We have also discussed several set of basis states and computed those exponents for Hamiltonian and non-Hamiltonian systems as examples.
+As examples, we considered several set of basis states and numerical computation of their finite-time exponents for Hamiltonian and non-Hamiltonian systems.